relaxnow/OpenConext-engineblock-fixtures/README.md

 EngineBlockFixtures
 ===================

-Fixtures for use in functional testing of EngineBlock
+Library for manipulating fixtures for use in functional testing of EngineBlock.

+Used by OpenConext-engineblock and OpenConext-engine-test-stand.